-APPROVED and ADOPTED by the Board of County Commissioners of Palm Beach County, Florida, on this \\\\\ day of \\\\\, 20\\\.
+APPROVED and ADOPTED by the County, Florida, on this day of he Board of County Commissioners of Palm Beach, 20

-SHARON R. BOCK, CLERK AND COMPTROLLER

-PALM BEACH COUNTY, FLORIDA, AND BY ITS BOARD OF COUNTY COMMISSIONERS
+SHARON R. BOCK, CLERK AND COMPTROLLER PALM BEACH COUNTY, FLORIDA, AND BY ITS BOARD OF COUNTY COMMISSIONERS

-By: \

-By:\\\\\

-Deputy Clerk
+By: Deputy Clerk By:

-Mayor

 APPROVED AS TO FORM AND LEGAL SUFFICICENCY

 By:

 Chief Assistant County Attorney

-EFFECTIVE DATE: Filed with the Department of State on the \\\\\ day of
+EFFECTIVE DATE: Filed with the .
+20 Department of State on the day of